grapestone5321/robond-localization/README.md

 What makes this package more remarkable is that it has some built-in corrective behaviors or maneuvers.
 Based on specific conditions, like detecting a particular obstacle or if the robot is stuck, it will navigate the robot around the obstacle or rotate the robot till it finds a clear path ahead.

+### Launch Setup
+You have your robot, your map, your localization and navigation nodes.
+Let’s launch it all and test it!

+[image_8]: ./images/navigation_stack.png
+![alt text][image_8]

+[image_9]: ./images/navigation_stack.png
+![alt text][image_9]

 ## Parameter Tuning
 Exploring, adding, and tuning parameters for the amcl and move_base packages are some of the main goals of this project.
 In this section, we will cover some parameters that will help you get started, but you will get a chance to experiment with the rest and observe what effect they bring about.

+### Expected Results
+Before we jump into the list, let’s take a step back and focus on what you are aiming to achieve.
+The move_base package will help navigate your robot to the goal position by creating or calculating a path from the initial position to the goal, and the amcl package will localize the robot.
+But how do we know how certain the algorithm is of the robot’s pose?
+That’s what the PoseArray, in RViz, helps us with.
+The PoseArray depicts a certain number of particles, represented as arrows, around the robot.

+[image_8]: ./images/navigation_stack.png
+![alt text][image_8]

+[image_9]: ./images/navigation_stack.png
+![alt text][image_9]

+[image_9]: ./images/navigation_stack.png
+![alt text][image_9]

 ## Testing
 Going through different parameters, understanding their implications, and testing it all out in RViz will be a challenging task.
 That’s why we recommend you test your implementation on a shorter path rather than the entire map.